PKua007/rampack/doc/input-file.md

 )
 ```

+It is the main class enclosing all simulation details and all runs.
+It creates the initial box with particles and
+has its own *simulation environment* (see [Simulation pipeline](#simulation-pipeline)), which is later combined with
+first run's *simulation environment*.

 Arguments:

 * ***version***

   It specifies the minimal required version of RAMPACK the input file can run on.
 Supported formats: